 You can have a high-paying job even without a degree.

-Discover 26 exciting careers that will allow you to express yourself and increase your savings or investments.
+Discover these exciting careers that will allow you to express yourself and increase your savings or investments.
 I listed jobs from several industries, including the arts, science, technology, and hospitality.

 I hope you can try at least one of them!